TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Proposed Approach

 \subsubsection{Discriminator's Goal}

 The discriminator, \(D\), aims to assign the correct labels to both real and generated data.
 It maximizes the probability of assigning the correct label to both real data (coming from the dataset) and fake data (produced by \(G\)).
-The first term, \(\mathbb{E}_{x \sim p_{data}(x)}[\log D(x)]\), represents the expected log probability that \(D\) correctly identifies real data as real.
-The higher this value, the better \(D\) is at recognizing real data.
+In GANs model training, we consider expected log probability, \(\mathbb{E}_{x \sim p_{data}(x)}[\log D(x)]\) that the discriminator correctly classified real data as real.
+The goal is to maximize the expected log probability value that indicates that the discriminator is reliable at recognizing real data.